On Hyperboloidal Foliations in the Study of Black Hole Quasinormal Modes: The equivalence between the two approaches

 Since the Fourier transform has been carried out for time slicing with a given $t$, the boundary of the above eigenvalue problem is at spatial infinity $r_* = \pm\infty$.
 The stability of the black hole solution requires $\mathrm{Im}\omega_n\le 0$, which leads to the divergence of the outgoing waveforms $\psi(\omega, r_*)$ at both ends of its boundary.
 Such a mathematically cumbersome situation can be handled by appropriately factoring out the asymptotic form $\psi_\mathrm{asp}(\omega, r)$ of the wave function, as performed in Leaver's continued fraction method~\cite{agr-qnm-continued-fraction-01}.
 Specifically, we write

 where $\phi$ is regular at spatial infinity.

-Nonetheless, it was initially pointed out by Zenginoğlu~\cite{agr-qnm-hyperboloidal-03} that the divergence of the wave function is irrelevant simply because the boundary of Eq.~\eqref{master_frequency_domain} lies outside of the light cone.
-Due to the causality constraints, any localized initial perturbations must never attain the spatial infinity that leads to the aforementioned divergence, and therefore, it is more appropriate to define the boundary of the problem at the future event horizon and future null infinity.
+Nonetheless, it was initially pointed out by Zengino\u{g}lu~\cite{agr-qnm-hyperboloidal-02, agr-qnm-hyperboloidal-03} that the divergence of the wave function is irrelevant simply because the boundary of Eq.~\eqref{master_frequency_domain} lies outside of the light cone.
+Causality constraints dictate that any localized initial perturbations must never attain spatial infinity, and therefore, the aforementioned divergence is irrelevant from a physical viewpoint.
+As a result, it is more appropriate to define the boundary of the problem at the future event horizon and future null infinity.
 This idea is accomplished by introducing the transformation to the hyperboloidal coordinates $(\tau, x)$ from $(t, r_*)$.
-Specifically, adopting the notation in the literature~\cite{agr-qnm-hyperboloidal-03, agr-qnm-instability-07}, it is convenient to first transform the coordinates into dimensionless quantities $(\overline{t}, \overline{x})$ by introducing a length scale $\lambda$.
+Specifically, adopting the notation in the literature~\cite{agr-qnm-hyperboloidal-02, agr-qnm-hyperboloidal-03, agr-qnm-instability-07}, it is convenient to first transform the coordinates into dimensionless quantities $(\overline{t}, \overline{x})$ by introducing a length scale $\lambda$.

 where the choice of $\lambda$ is rather arbitrary, primarily aimed at simplifying the resultant master equation.
-Subsequently, the compactified hyperboloidal coordinates $(\tau,x)$ are defined by\footnote{There is a difference in the sign of $H$ in~\cite{agr-qnm-instability-07} compared to the original proposal~\cite{agr-qnm-hyperboloidal-03}.}
+Subsequently, the compactified hyperboloidal coordinates $(\tau,x)$ are defined by\footnote{There is a difference in the sign of $H$ in~\cite{agr-qnm-instability-07} compared to the original proposal~\cite{agr-qnm-hyperboloidal-02, agr-qnm-hyperboloidal-03}.}

-where the function $G$ introduces a spatial compactification while the height function $H$ is defined to guarantee that the boundary (e.g. at $x_\pm=\pm 1$), for a given $\tau$, is the future event horizon or null infinity.
+where the function $G$ introduces a spatial compactification, while the height function $H$ is defined to guarantee that the boundary (e.g. at $x_\pm=\pm 1$), for a given $\tau$, is the future event horizon or null infinity.
 Specifically, it is required that

 where $\partial_xH \equiv \frac{\partial H\left(G(x)\right)}{\partial x}$.

 Under coordinates $(\tau,x)$, the master equation Eq.~\eqref{master_eq_ns} possesses the following form:

 By plugging in the separation of the variables